How to Tag a Podcast MP3 File

 After you’ve exported an MP3 file from your audio editing software, you have a few options for tagging it.

 Personally, I use Tagr for Mac OS.
 It does cost $8.99 but it makes it super simple to add the right tags to your mp3 file.

-2. After you add the tags and hit save, you’re ready to upload your MP3 file to your podcast hosting service.
-Now you can be sure that if someone downloads the MP3 file from a server later, they’ll see all the proper information about your show.
+2. After you add the info and hit save, your file is now tagged and ready for uploading to your podcast hosting service.
+Now you can be sure that if someone downloads the MP3 file later, they’ll see all the proper information about your show.

 Tagging a podcast with iTunes

 If you don’t want to pay for software to tag your MP3 files, tagging your podcast episodes with iTunes is a suitable alternative.

 1. Drag and drop your un-tagged MP3 file into the Section right underneath the Music tab.
 Make sure you’re in your library too.

 2. After that, you’ll right-click or two finger tap on your podcast file that you just added.
 You might need to search for the file name if you don’t see it.
 From the pop up menu, select Album Info.